Thijsq/thijsq.github.io/_posts/2020-04-18-text-mining.md

 tags: [machine learning, python, text mining]
 ---

+This blog assume's the reader to have prior knowledge in text mining and classification problems.

 The importance of accurate text classification algorithms is straightforward, however a consensus on which Machine Learning model is superior in text classification settings remains absent.
 This paper aims to determine whether state-of-the art Convolutional Neural Networks (CNN) outperform conventional